-The Group had no exposure to derivative financial instruments at the year end (2007: £nil).
+The Group had no exposure to derivative financial instruments at the year end (2008: £nil).

 The Group remains exposed to financial risk through its reinsurance assets, financial assets and liabilities.
 The Group recognises the importance of having efficient and effective risk management systems in place to identify, manage and monitor those risks.
+The Group's cash flow risk is covered under the credit and liquidity risk sections.